Understanding RBAC in Kubernetes

 kubectl auth can-i get pods -n frontend --as user-to-impersonate@mycompany.com

 That's all.
-We now have the essentials knowledges required to understand, implement and test RBAC in Kubernetes.
+We now have the essentials knowledge required to understand, implement and test RBAC rules in Kubernetes.